 One of the final things I want to cover in this recap is some of the lessons I learned (or re-learned) this round.
 I’d love for you to take these things and keep them in mind when hosting your summit.
 That way, you don’t have to learn them yourself!

 Speakers have over a month to prepare, and I have checklists, templates, and examples for them to reference.
 I make sure they are sent automated reminders, there’s a set place to upload all of their material, and I give even more reminders in the Facebook group.

-However, I did expect this to happen.
-I planned for it going into it all and had time built in for them to be late without putting too much stress on my team or myself.
+However, I did expect it to happen.
+I planned for it and had time built-in for them to be late without putting too much stress on my team or myself.

 When I sent that email letting everyone know sign-ups were a little slow and asking them 1-on-1 to share, almost every single person responded, and we had more sign-ups the next day than we did on Day 1 of promotion.

 At the end of my summits, I send a feedback form to speakers and attendees.
 Sometimes feedback can be hard to receive, don’t get me wrong, but it’s so important to pay attention to this info.

 Now to the information you want to know, right?
 Below are the results of this year’s summit!

-I hope that you can be excited about this fact and know that you can do great things, even with a small audience!
-Plus, if you ever have a larger audience, imagine the results you can see.
+I hope that you can be excited about this and know that you can do great things, even with a small audience!
+Plus, if you have a larger audience, imagine the results you can see!

 I hope this look behind the scenes encourages you and gets you excited about what this could be for you and your business!
-With a list size of not even 1400, I was able to utilize my summit strategizes to bring in over $20K through ONE event.
+With a list size of not even 1400, I was able to utilize my summit strategizes to bring in over $20k through ONE event.
 If a list size of 1400 is more significant than what you currently have, last year I brought in $16k with an email list of 500.
 If I can do it, you can too!

 Learn how much time to set aside for planning and launching your profitable, stress-free online summit and use my calculator to set the due dates for you.